Mastering Task Prioritisation: The P0-P4 Framework

 - Rearranging the shelves

-- Analysis POS reports
+- Analysis of POS reports

 Do these when you have time after higher-priority tasks.
 Avoid letting less important P3 work distract you from critical P0-P2 activities.